remoteit/systemkit-logging-formatters-timerfc3339nano/readme.md

-`systemkit-logging-formatters-simple` is a log formatting component from `github.com/codemodify/systemkit-logging`
+`systemkit-logging-formatters-timerfc3339nano` is a log formatting component from `github.com/codemodify/systemkit-logging`